COLLABORATIVE EVALUATION WITH PARTNER ORGANIZATIONS

-On specific request by a school, CIS will collaborate with national accreditation agencies to carry out joint or synchronised evaluations, including school visits.
+On specific request by a school, we will collaborate with national accreditation agencies to carry out joint or synchronized evaluations, including school visits.

-Two U.S. accreditation agencies, the Middle States Association of Schools and Colleges (MSA-CESS) and the Western Association of Schools and Colleges (WASC) have agreed to collaborate with CIS in carrying out joint evaluations, using the CIS International Accreditation 2016 protocol as one that is philosophically aligned with their own standards and expectations.
-Joint evaluation means that one Evaluation Team will work in a school using a single accreditation protocol, providing a ‘seamless’ process which avoids duplication of effort.
+Two US accreditation agencies, the Middle States Association of Schools and Colleges (MSA-CESS) and the Western Association of Schools and Colleges (WASC) have agreed to collaborate with CIS in carrying out joint evaluations, using the CIS International Accreditation protocol as one that is philosophically aligned with their own standards and expectations.
+Joint evaluation means that one Evaluation Team will work in a school using the CIS accreditation protocol, providing a ‘seamless’ process which avoids duplication of effort.
 Schools choose and contract with both CIS and the collaborating agency, with each agency making an independent decision regarding the conferral of accreditation.
 If both agencies' decision is positive, the school will achieve dual accreditation.

 - Middle States Association of Colleges and Schools (MSA/CESS)

 - Western Association of Schools and Colleges (WASC)